-Under Fueling Engine in the Operating Section of this manual, see message labeled IMPORTANT regarding the use of gasohol in your chain saw.
+Under FUELING ENGINE in the OPERA-TION section of this manual, see message labeled IMPORTANT regarding the use of gasohol in your chain saw.
 Fuel stabilizer is an acceptable alternative in minimizing the formation of fuel gum deposits during storage.
 Add stabilizer to the gasoline in the fuel tank or fuel storage container.
 Follow the mix instructions found on stabilizer containers.
 Run engine at least 5 minutes after adding stabilizer.

 Craftsman 40:1, 2-cycle engine oil (air cooled) is especially blended with fuel stabilizer.
-If you do not use this Sears oil, you can add a fuel stabilizer to your fuel tank.
+If you do not use this Sears oil, you can add a fuel stabilizer to the fuel in your fuel tank.